BuvinJT/distbuilder/docs/HighLevel.md

 ### isWarningSuppression

-By default, this is enabled, and as such will prevent Python **warning** messages from being output to the terminal.
-They will be "ignored" instead.
+By default, this is enabled by the library (thus differing from the standard in Python or PyInstaller).
+Such will prevent Python **warning** messages from being output to the terminal (they will be "ignored" instead).

-This does not suppress or expose *exception* messages / stderr output.
+Note this neither suppresses nor exposes *exception* messages / stderr output.
 That is an entirely distinct matter.

-Note that the inclusion of warning suppression directly in your Python source code will not actually be respected by PyInstaller binaries naturally!
-This mechanism via the .spec file is the means to control such.
+Note that the inclusion of warning suppression which may be present in your Python source code will not actually be respected by PyInstaller binaries naturally!
+This mechanism (driven via a .spec file manipulation under the hood) is the means to control such.

 For more on Python warnings in general, refer to: https://docs.python.org/3/library/warnings.html

+### isUnBufferedStdIo

+By default, this is disabled.
+Python stdin/out/err streams are naturally buffered, as that is more efficient and thus preferable for most use cases.
+Switching to "unbuffered" mode, will, however, produce more rapid responsiveness on these streams.
+Such may be desirable
+if your program will communicate with other programs via these streams, or if you want to view "real-time debugging" messages, or have other uses for fast i/o on in a shell/terminal context perhaps.

 #### isPyInstDupDataPatched